louislamont/LupusTCells/README.md

 <img src="https://github.com/louislamont/LupusTCells/blob/main/plots/CD8/wgcna/modules-w-DE-genes.png" alt="Fig 2: Association with disease group and modules with enriched genes" width="600"/>

-**Fig 2: Association with disease group and modules with enriched genes**
+**Fig 2: Association of module expression with disease state.
+Number of DE genes in each module and enrichment FDR indicated**

 Here, we can identify co-expression modules related to lupus (enriched in DE genes in both lupus groups compared to control), modules related to active lupus (enriched in DE genes in AL, but not LAL compared to control), and modules potentially related to lupus activity (modules enriched in DE genes between AL and LAL).

 For Less Active lupus vs. control, we see enrichment in the skyblue (5/52, FDR=1e-05) and turquoise (24/3652, FDR=1e-04) modules.
+Both of these modules are downregulated compared to controls.
 For Active lupus vs. control, we also see enrichment in the skyblue (17/52, FDR=1e-07) and turquoise (322/3652, FDR=5e-11) modules, as well as the blue (385/2649, FDR<2.2e-16) and darkgrey (11/67, FDR=0.02) modules.
-Strikingly, most (104/117 DE genes, 89%) DE genes between Active and Less Active groups fall into the Blue category (104/2649, FDR<2.2e-16).
+Of these, blue is upregulated compared to control, while the other three modules are downregulated.
+Strikingly, when examining genes DE between AL and LAL groups, most (104/117 DE genes, 89%) fall into the blue module (2649 total blue genes, FDR<2.2e-16).
+All 104 genes are upregulated in AL

-(note: add direction of DE each group)
+(note: Small modules are interesting, look into skyblue and darkgrey)

 **Functional analysis**

 GO/Pathways - add GSEA analysis, KEGG or tables from webgestalt for DE analysis.
 Add functional stuff for enriched modules.

-Heatmap with genes and modules - make heatmaps for AL v C and/or AL v LAL
+Heatmap with genes and modules - make heatmaps for AL v Ctrl and/or AL v LAL

 **Network analysis**